suriyun-io-games/dot-io-playfab-client/README.md

 ## TODO
 - Login with Facebook
 - Login with Google Play
-- Export selling items to Playfab
 - Save scores to Playfab

 ## DONE
 - Export currencies to Playfab
+- Export selling items to Playfab (May changes structure later)